Luke Raley Player Props: Rays vs. Twins

 Luke Raley At The Plate

-- In 17.8% of his games this year, he has hit a home run, and 6.6% of his trips to the plate.
+- Looking at the 46 games he has played this season, he's hit a home run in nine of them (19.6%), and in 7.1% of his trips to the plate.

-- Raley has driven in a run in 13 games this season (28.9%), including six games with more than one RBI (13.3%).
+- In 14 games this season (30.4%), Raley has picked up an RBI, and in seven of those games (15.2%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

-- He has scored in 37.8% of his games this season, with more than one run scored in 15.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.